-Fishermen who did receive endorsements were placed under a 1,000 pound trip limit, a new 35 pot limit, and were required to bring pots to shore at the end of each trip.
-When the final rule for Regulatory Amendment 19 (SAFMC 2013c) indicated that the ACL could be more than doubled, there were only partial positive effects for the pot fishermen due to the pot prohibition from November through April that has restricted them from benefitting from the extended season and larger ACL.
-[While the November-April pot prohibition was intended to minimize interaction of pot gear with large whales, it was also included in Regulatory Amendment 19 to expedite the increase in the black sea bass ACL due to the additional time that would have been required for NMFS to complete an ESA section 7 consultation for the snapper grouper fishery (SAFMC 2013c)] Additionally, black sea bass pot fishermen are required to comply with the ALWTRP gear and seasonal requirements (Tables 1.8.1 - 1.8.5), which have been in place for the black sea bass pot fishery since 2007, with the most recently added requirements implemented in November 1, 2014.
+Fishermen who did receive endorsements were placed under a new trip limit, the new pot limit, and requirement to bring pots to shore at the end of each trip.
+When the final rule for Regulatory Amendment 19 (SAFMC 2013c) indicated that the ACL could be more than doubled, there were only partial positive effects for the pot fishermen due to the closure from November through April that has restricted them from benefitting from the extended season and larger ACL.
+[While the closure was intended to minimize interaction of pot gear with large whales, it was also included in Regulatory Amendment 19 in order to expedite the increase in the black sea bass ACL due to the additional time that would have been required for NMFS to complete a Section 7 consultation for the snapper grouper fishery (SAFMC 2013c) and to meet National Environmental Policy Act requirements] Additionally, black sea bass pot fishermen are required to comply with the ALWTRP gear and seasonal requirements (Tables 1.8.1 - 1.8.5), which have been in place for the black sea bass pot fishery since 2007, with the most recently added requirements implemented in November 1, 2014.

 Under Alternative 1 (No Action), pot fishermen would continue to forego economic benefits that would be available if harvest by pot was allowed into the winter months.
 Some fishermen report that black sea bass caught in the winter are larger and more abundant, and market prices are better.
-However, some pot fishermen from the Carolinas have voiced concern that fishing black sea bass pots in the winter would favor Florida fishermen because weather in Florida is generally better than weather conditions in North Carolina and South Carolina, and Florida pot fishermen could catch a greater proportion of the commercial ACL in winter months.
-Public input also indicates that some pot fishermen feel that compliance with the ALWTRP requirements, in addition to the measures established with the endorsement program are sufficient to protect right whales and calves, and keeping the seasonal prohibition for black sea bass pots invalidates the rationale and purpose for all protection measures under the ALWTRP and the ancillary benefits derived through Amendment 18A.
+However, some pot fishermen from the Carolinas have voiced concern that the winter pot fishery for black sea bass would favor Florida fishermen.
+Weather in Florida is generally better than weather conditions in North Carolina and South Carolina, and Florida pot fishermen could catch a greater proportion of the commercial ACL in winter months.
+Public input also indicates that some pot fishermen feel that compliance with the ALWTRP requirements, in addition to the measures established with the endorsement program are sufficient to protect right whales and calves, and keeping the seasonal closure invalidates the rationale and purpose for all protection measures under the ALWTRP and the ancillary benefits derived through Amendment 18A.

 For black sea bass participants who do not have a black sea bass pot endorsement, Alternative 1 (No Action) would be expected to provide the most benefits.
 The seasonal pot closure allows fishermen without a black sea bass pot endorsement to use gear types other than black sea bass pots to fish for black sea bass in the winter months.
 If pots are used during the winter months, it is more likely that the commercial ACL for black sea bass would be met before the end of the calendar year.
-Additionally, hook and line fishermen would continue to have the opportunity to supply the winter market for black sea bass and take advantage of higher market prices.
+Additionally, hook and line fishermen would have the opportunity to supply the winter market for black sea bass and take advantage of higher market prices.